 Then one particular patient really pushed her to make a discovery that would change the way she viewed obesity and weight loss forever.

-A 35-year-old single father, the man had worked hard for a year to try and improve his very severe Hba1c of over 130.
-He had followed the recommend diabetic plate diet, taken his insulin, worn the CPAP mask and managed to get the score to target – but he hadn’t lost any weight.
+A 35-year-old single father had worked hard for a year to try to improve his very severe Hba1c of over 130.
+He had followed the recommended diabetic plate diet, taken his insulin, worn the CPAP mask and managed to get the score to target – but he hadn’t lost any weight.

 Facing a life of dependency on medication and machine, he urged Lily to help find a solution.
 She had read an article in TIME magazine about saturated fat not being the villain it had been labelled.
 She also rationalised that diabetics can’t process carbs well and recommended he stopped eating starchy carbohydrates and added more fat to his diet.

 “The results were nothing short of phenomenal.
-The patient stopped his insulin the first month, and came off all medication within four months.
-He is now 50kgs lighter, medication free and runs cooking classes at our clinic to help educate others.” says Lily.
+The patient stopped his insulin the first month and came off all medication within four months.
+He is now 50 kg lighter, medication free and runs cooking classes at our clinic to help educate others,” says Lily.

 “The philosophy behind it isn’t just ‘eat less carbs’, nor is it ‘eat more fat’,” she explains.
 “Each of us has a genetic make-up that means we either store fat or we don’t.
-It’s not a lack of will power, or sugar addiction, which makes people consume in excess, it’s their physiological make up making them eat.
+It’s not a lack of will-power or a sugar addiction, which makes people consume in excess, it’s their physiological makeup making them eat.

 “It’s a very powerful message to be able to tell someone ‘It’s your body doing this to you.
 And you can take back control of it.’
 You just have to turn the traditional food pyramid we all know on its head.”

-And changing your body from being glucose-dependant to being fat-dependant is proving to bring more benefits than just weight-loss.
+And changing your body from being glucose-dependent to being fat-dependent is proving to bring more benefits than just weight-loss.